robgibbons/unchained/README.md

 };
 ```

-View definitions can be composed of Functions, Objects or Arrays.
+View definitions can be composed of Functions, Objects or Arrays (for middleware).
 The Function-based view above does not specify any specific HTTP method, so by default it matches **all** HTTP methods.
 You can override the default HTTP method within **config.js**.
 Or, you can just define your view as an Object-literal.
 With an Object-literal view, you can specify explicit HTTP methods for a given route:

 ```javascript
 // views/Profile.js